New EV Owners FAQ

-If you charge on a public rapid charger, this currently costs around 30p per kWh.
+If you charge on a public rapid (50kW) charger, this is likely to cost around 30p per kWh.
 However, many public fast chargers (7kW) are considerably less and even often free of charge.
 Many charges in retail parks and shopping centres are free of charge.

 Your EV battery storage capacity is also measured in kWh too, so it is easy to work out.
 You simply multiply the battery size by the electricity cost.

 If you have a 22kWh EV, then the usable size is probably around 19kWh.
 So a full charge at home will cost £2.85 if you pay 15p per unit.
 Using an off-peak tariff would reduce the cost to around 95p.
 A public rapid charge would cost around £4.56 to charge from 0-80%.
 The actual costs will likely be lower, as you'll not be charging from completely empty.